digbmc/dssf-syll/_weeks/01-intro.md

   - What was challenging?
   - Were you able to answer any of the questions that you still had after yesterday's work?
   - What questions do you still have?
 - Brainstorm some SMART goals for your personal learning and work this summer.
-Then do the same for the group project.

 ### 4:30 PM Discussion
 - Talk about the challenges and successes of the week